SE-Strickland/smiling_dinos_project1/README.md

 - Sarah Ellen Strickland

 ## Prior to running scripts
-To run any of the scripts, you must install biopython from the terminal, using the command "pip install biopython."
+To run any of the scripts, you must install biopython from the terminal, using the command:
+"pip install biopython."
-To tun the plot_genes.py script need to install: biopython, matplotlib, seaborn, pandas, and squarify using the commands "pip install biopython matplotlib seaborn pandas squarify".
+To tun the plot_genes.py script need to install: biopython, matplotlib, seaborn, pandas, and squarify using the commands:
+"pip install biopython matplotlib seaborn pandas squarify".